epicalekspwner/BigScaleAnalytics2021/README.md

 ### 💭 How do we intend to solve the problem?

 <p align="justify">
  After much thought, we plan to approach this project as a <strong>classification problem</strong>.
-After building our model and training it, the output of out model is to <strong>predict a discrete class label</strong> (in our case, predict the difficulty of a unlabelled sentence (from A1 to C2)).
+After building our model and training it, the output of out model is to <strong>predict a discrete class label</strong>, i.e., in our case, <strong>predict the difficulty of a unlabelled sentence</strong> (from A1 to C2).
 The <strong>feature engineering</strong> we wish to explore can be reprensented by the following points:
 </p>

 **Words**